arcangelofranco/Naive-RAG-Assistant/README.md

 The value is deliberately left at `0.5` here rather than tuned to this sample, because 14 hand-picked questions are enough to show that a gap exists and not enough to place a cutoff inside it.
 Moving it is a calibration decision, and calibration is what the golden set in [Verification and Evaluation](#verification-and-evaluation) is for.

-A separate reading is worth keeping in view.
-The comfortable separation measured here is a property of **this corpus in this language**, not a general property of the pipeline.
-On the earlier Italian corpus the two ranges genuinely did overlap, with out-of-domain questions reaching $0.4674$ against in-domain questions starting at $0.4237$.
-Nothing about the retrieval code changed between those two measurements.
+One reading is worth keeping in view: the separation measured here is a property of **this corpus and this embedding model**, not a general property of the pipeline.
+The threshold does not transfer to a different corpus or a different vector space.

 ---
 # Chunking